-In one implementation, a computer-implemented method of handling an electronic message, the method comprising: receiving at a recipient user device a header information corresponding to a message content that includes a media component; providing a first display via the recipient user device, the first display including the header information in a message list; receiving at the recipient user device the message content including the media component, wherein the message content including the media component and the header information are correlated by a unique identifier; receiving a selection by the recipient user via the first display, the selection directed to a portion of the message list corresponding to the header information; and in response to the selection, providing a second display via the recipient user device, the second display displaying the message content including the media component without displaying the header information.
+In one implementation, a computer-implemented method of handling an electronic message is provided.
+The method includes receiving at a recipient user device a message content including a media component and a header information corresponding to the message content; providing a first display via the recipient user device, the first display including the header information in a message list; receiving a selection by the recipient user via the first display, the selection directed to a portion of the message list corresponding to the header information; and providing a second display via the recipient user device, the second display displaying the message content including the media component without the header information.

 In another implementation, a machine readable hardware storage medium containing machine executable instructions implementing a method of handling an electronic message is provided.
-The instructions include a set of instructions for receiving at a recipient user device a header information 55 corresponding to a message content that includes a media component; a set of instructions for providing a first display via the recipient user device, the first display including the header information in a message list; a set of instructions for receiving at the recipient user device the message content including the media component, wherein the message content including the media component and the header information are correlated by a unique identifier; a set of instructions for receiving a selection by the recipient user via the first display, the selection directed to a portion of the message list corresponding to the header information; and a set of instructions for providing, in response to the selection, a second display via the recipient user device, the second display displaying the message content including the media component without displaying the header information.
+The instructions include a set of instructions for receiving at a recipient user device a message content including a media component and a header information corresponding to the message content; a set of instructions for providing a first display via the recipient user device, the first display including the header information in a message list; a set of instructions for receiving a selection by the recipient user via the first display, the selection directed to a portion of the message list corresponding to the header information; and a set of instructions for providing a second display via the recipient user device, the second display displaying the message content including the media component without the header information.

 In yet another implementation, a system for handling an electronic message is provided.
-The system includes a means for receiving at a recipient user device a header information 5 corresponding to a message content that includes a media component; a means for providing a first display via the recipient user device, the first display including the header information in a message list; a means for receiving at the recipient user device the message content including the media component, wherein the message content including the media component and the header information are correlated by a unique identifier; a means for receiving a selection by the recipient user via the first display, the selection directed to a portion of the message list corresponding to the header information; and a means for providing, in response to the selection, a second display via the recipient user device, the second display displaying the message content including the media component without displaying the header information.
+The system includes a means for receiving at a recipient user device a message content including a media component and a header information corresponding to the message content; a means for providing a first display via the recipient user device, the first display including the header information in a message list; a means for receiving a selection by the recipient user via the first display, the selection directed to a portion of the message list corresponding to the header information; and a means for providing a second display via the recipient user device, the second display displaying the message content including the media component without the header information.